 4229 N Lincoln Ave, Chicago, IL 60618

 A destination neighborhood restaurant, Robert Et Fils is intimate in scale and quaint in detail, infused with the elegance of classic French cuisine.
-Robert Et Fils utilizes the essence of old-school French gastronomy with an American playfulness, exploring modern culinary techniques and technology and offering thoughtful, elevated service.
+Robert Et Fils utilizes the essence of old-school French gastronomy with an American playfulness.
+This French restaurant explores modern culinary techniques and technology and offers thoughtful, elevated service.
 Though the menu rotates on a daily basis, diners can indulge in French dishes such as:

 - Tomatoes & Wakame – Trout Roe, Arbequina Olive Oil, Rye